Artist & Educator

 His work focuses on using the art of magic to impact change in the lives of children with autism, developmental disabilities, intellectual challenges, emotional disturbance, and those who have experienced trauma.
 He has earned a Master’s degree (M.Ed.) in Arts & Academic Interdisciplinary Education and a Doctorate (Ph.D.) in Education.

 Lifpro coaching special service and success number

-Spencer’s program – Hocus Focus™ – is a 2022 Silver recipient for “Best Innovation” and Spencer himself is a Gold recipient for “Leader of the Year” awarded at the inaugural Anthem Awards, both in the category of Education, Art, and Culture.
-Spencer was also a 2022 finalist for the Zero Project Award which recognizes innovative persons, practices, and models that improve the daily lives of persons with disabilities.
+Spencer’s therapeutic program – Magic Therapy™ – is a 2023 Gold recipient for “Best Innovation” in the category of Health awarded at the Anthem Awards in February 2023 in New York City.
+His education program – Hocus Focus™ – was a 2022 Silver recipient for “Best Innovation” and Spencer himself is a Gold recipient for “Leader of the Year” awarded in May 2022, both in the category of Education, Art, and Culture.
+Spencer was also a 2022 finalist for the international Zero Project Award (based in Austria) which recognizes innovative persons, practices, and models that improve the daily lives of persons with disabilities.

 In 2016, he produced a short documentary – Powerful Medicine: Simply Magic – that showcases individuals of varying abilities who, through the art of magic, have overcome physical, developmental, and intellectual challenges.
-It has earned 18 international film festival awards and continues to inspire audiences around the world.
+The short has earned 18 international film festival awards including “Best Short Documentary” at the Hollywood Short Film Festival and the LA Movie Awards.
+It was also recognized with the International Humanitarian Platinum Award sponsored by the United Nations.
+It continues to inspire audiences around the world.